-- A. The decision and any conditions related to the attrition. - B. University personnel names and contact information for assistance in theprocess. - C. This provides the student with the process and information that will direct and assist the student in the event he/she would like to return to Concordia University, Nebraska.
+- A. The decision and any conditions related to the attrition. - B. University personnel names and contact information or assistance in the process. - C. This provides the student with the process and information that will direct and assist the student in the event he/she would like to return to Concordia University, Nebraska.